top of page

 Is the course certified?

 This course is an industry recognised qualification with the primary aim of providing you with in-depth regulatory affairs knowledge and experience to assist you in getting a regulatory affairs job.
+So far it has been recognised by the MHRA, large pharma companies, medical device companies, small biotechs and regulatory consultancies.

 What support will I receive after completing the course?